FACLC is the only agency in Marin County that practices family law and represents its clients in court.

 Guardianship is when a court orders someone other than the child’s parent to a) have custody of the child; b) manage the child's property; or c) both.

-When you separate or divorce, you need to decide who will have “custody” of your children and how they will be taken care of.
+When you have children together, you need to decide who will have “custody” of your children and how they will be taken care of.

 Step-parent adoption means an adoption of a child by a step-parent where one birth parent retains custody and control of the child.